PeppyDays/logseq-paste-it/README.md

 # LogSeq Paste It Plugin

-> **A fork of [logseq-plugin-paste-more](https://github.com/usoonlinux/logseq-plugin-paste-more)** with enhanced functionality and content filtering options.
+> **A fork of [logseq-plugin-paste-more](https://github.com/usoonees/logseq-plugin-paste-more)** with enhanced functionality and content filtering options.

 Enhanced paste functionality for LogSeq that retains formatting when pasting from external sources with content cleaning capabilities.

-The reason for enhancing this is because when I copy and paste the responses from AI like Claude and ChatGPT, the markdown text is not copied well.
+The reason for enhancing this is because when I copy and paste the responses from AI tools like Claude and ChatGPT, the markdown text is not copied well.
 Even though the original plugin works well, but I wanted to clean up something more like headers, bold formatting, and other elements that can clutter pasted content.

 ## Features